tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 > **Note:** When calculating placement on the printed page, all
 > calculations assume that there are 72 dots per inch – regardless of
 > platform or printer device.
-LiveCode will automatically adjust the
+The engine will automatically adjust the
 > print out for resolution of the actual device.
 This makes it simple to
 > calculate your printed layout.